MonkeyDluffy20/chatbot_reads_pdf/README.md

     streamlit run app.py
     ```

-2. Open your browser and go to `http://localhost:8501`.
+2. Open your browser and go to `http://localhost:`.

 3. Upload PDF files, ask questions, and get answers!

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.